kumanoayumi/flicat/readme.md

-Your Project Name
+flicat
 =================
-A brief summary of your project
+A brief summary of flicat

 ### Setup / Installation
 Some instructions on how to set up and/or install this project

 ### Staging/Production
-This site is staged at http://example.com [u: admin p: example]
-This site is live at http://example.com
+This site is staged at http://gentle-lake-7627.herokuapp.com/ This site is live at http://gentle-lake-7627.herokuapp.com/